Technology

 Providing the Response Back or Feedback

-After the user’s intent has been determined, the chatbot must respond to the request with the best appropriate response.
+After the user’s intent has been determined, the chatbot must respond to the request with the most appropriate response.
 The reply might take the following form:

 • a predetermined, general text;